Life without music is unthinkable. Music without life is academic. That is why my contact with music is a total embrace.

-I am a member of the National Federation of Music Clubs and many of my students participate in the piano solo and theory exams of the non-competitive Junior Music Festival.
-As a member of Seattle Music Teachers, students participate in Adult Soirees and group recitals.
+I am a member of the National Federation of Music Clubs and Theory Chair for the Greater Seattle Federation.
+Many of my students participate in the piano solo and theory exams in the non-competitive Junior Music Festival.
+As a member of Seattle Music Teachers, students participate in Adult Soirees and the annual Sonatina Festival.

 The study of the piano is much more than learning to play an instrument.
 Studies show that piano students gain skills in time management, develop eye-hand coordination, and do better in school.
 Contact with great music and with the work that leads to mastery in playing broadens and matures students, helping them to develop poise, discipline, and perseverance, putting them in touch with what is greatest in all of us.

 At the Gift of Music Piano Studio, I offer a complimentary first lesson so that we may become acquainted before making the decision to enroll.
 Students enjoy coming to my colorful and unique in-home studio to play my 1982 Steinway B piano.
 On request, my policy statement, which explains all the benefits and costs of my program, can be e-mailed to you.
 Congratulations on your decision to enhance your life with the beauty and joy of making music at the piano.